 On average, a decision for an initial disability claim takes three to four months, and a reconsideration (the first level of appeal) takes about as long.
 In our survey, we found that while almost 40% of our readers received an answer on their initial applications within three months, the same number of readers had to wait between four and eight months for an answer.
 We didn't ask readers how long their reconsideration took, but government statistics say reconsideration takes about 100 days on average.

-An appeal to an administrative law judge (ALJ) usually takes much longer, however, because a hearing has to be scheduled.
-This routinely takes six months or longer (and in some parts of the country, the wait is as long as 18 months), but, ultimately, this depends on the number of cases pending at the hearing office, which varies considerably by geographic area.
+About half of all disability claimants go on to request an appeal hearing.
+An appeal to an administrative law judge (ALJ) usually takes much longer, because a hearing has to be scheduled.
+This generally takes at least six months, but in some parts of the country, the wait is as long as 18 months or two years).
+Ultimately, the time it takes to get your hearing scheduled depends on the number of cases pending at the hearing office and how many judges work in the office, which varies considerably by geographic area.

-In many parts of the country, the Social Security initial application and appeals process is getting longer.
-Why is this occurring?
-Part of the reason is most likely due to a steep rise in disability claims, which may be a factor of the changing economy and/or the fact that the population is aging.
-It can be difficult not knowing when you'll get an answer when you are out of work and experiencing tough financial circumstances while you wait for your disability case to be resolved.
+It can be difficult not knowing when you'll get an answer from Social Security when you are out of work and experiencing tough financial circumstances while you wait for your disability case to be resolved.

-Fortunately, if you have a very severe illness with a clear diagnosis, you may be able to get an expedited decision through one of Social Security's expedited disability benefit programs:
+Or, if you have a very severe illness with a clear diagnosis, you may be able to get an expedited decision through one of Social Security's expedited disability benefits programs: